bsimovic/bejn-shader-presets/README.md

 ## Handhelds
 I have three presets, one for GB/GBC/GBA, one for NDS/i and one for the PSP.
 They are very simple: color correction + `uniform-nearest` for better alignment.
-Those games were made for tiny screens, better keep it simple here instead of aiming for 100% authentic.
-You can use an LCD shader but I think they look like ass on large displays so I am not including any in my presets.
+Those games were made for tiny screens so authenticity here is impossible - better keep it simple instead of aiming for 100% authentic.
+You can use an LCD shader if you like but I think they look like ass on large displays so I am not including any in my presets.

 ### Recommended core presets:
 - GB, GBC, GBA - `handheld-gb-family`